-It All Starts And Ends With Chest Voice, Part 1
+It All Starts And Ends With Chest Voice

-One of the things that we’ve been looking is the importance of chest voice.
-The bottom end of the voice.
-The thing that beginner or under-confident singers often like to hide at the bottom of, and the thing that who think they are more advanced believe they’ve got sorted… and then forever seem to be running away from with every song in pursuit of high notes!
+One of the things that is often overlooked by singers is the importance of chest voice — the bottom end of the voice.
+It’s the place under-confident beginners tend to hide in, and the thing more advanced singers think they’ve “got sorted”… only to run away from it in every song chasing high notes.

-I know what you’re thinking “yea yea yea Mark, we GET that chest voice matters”… well, just hold your horses, because there’s even MORE to it than we’ve discussed thus far.
+I know what you’re thinking: “Yea yea yea Mark, we GET that chest voice matters.”
+Well, hold that thought — there’s more to it than we’ve covered so far.

-So critical is the role of chest voice in full and total development of the voice, that it would not be overstating it to say that when it comes to vocal technique and overall development…
+So critical is the role of chest voice in full and total vocal development that it’s not overstating it to say:

 OK Mark, that’s a little dramatic.